Doichain/docker/README.md

         "userId": "a7Rzs7KdNmGwj64Eq"
     }
     ```
-2.1 Give your Send - dAPP some funding: (during alpha test, please send email to funding@doichain.org)
+2.1 Give your Send - dAPP some funding: (during alpha test, please send your doichain address to funding@doichain.org)
+-

 3. DOI-Request
 Take the **authToken** and **userId** from above and past it into the appropriate header fields below.